ecwpz91/cloud-native-workshop-v2m3-guides/creating-distributed-services.md

 >
 > Other browsers have similar procedures to accept the security exception.

-Once logged in, uou will see the OpenShift landing page:
+Once logged in, you will see the OpenShift landing page:

 ![openshift_landing]({% image_path openshift_landing.png %})